• Home

 Hot Animal News!
 We begin news of a new law in California, where pet stores will only be permitted to sell dogs, cats and rabbits from rescue groups or shelters, and not from breeding facilities.
 Also, an Iowa ag-gag law was just struck down as a violation of 1st amendment protections, and the demand for […]

-Filed Under: 2019 Show Archive, General Information, News, Penguins, Pigs, vegan, Veterinary topics Tagged With: Pigs, Pets, Penguins, Veganism
+Filed Under: 2019 Show Archive, General Information, News, Penguins, Pigs, vegan, Veterinary topics Tagged With: Pets, Pigs, Penguins, Veganism

 Japan quits International Whaling Commission